jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-IV-10-checkpoint.md

 #### Section IV.
 "Of Algebraic Equations, and the Resolution of Them."
 Chapter 10.
 "Of Pure Equations of the Third Degree."

+**706.** An equation of the third degree is said to be pure, when the cube of the unknown quantity is equal to a known quantity, and when neither the square of the unknown quantity, nor the unknown quantity itself, is found in the equation; so that